-Adler University is offering a new Online Campus program focused on helping students develop strong skills to appraise, understand, and lead an organization.
-Program Director Marianne Cabrera, Ph.D., shares her experiences in organizational leadership, as well as what sets the Master of Arts in Organizational Leadership program apart, and how it can help students become socially conscious and collaborative leaders.
+Adler University is offering two new Online Campus programs focused on helping students develop strong skills to appraise, understand, and lead an organization.
+Program Director Marianne Cabrera, Ph.D., shares her experiences in organizational leadership, as well as what sets the Master of Arts in Organizational Leadership and Ph.D. in Organizational Leadership programs apart, and how they can help students become socially conscious and collaborative leaders.

 If you’re asking yourself, something like “I work in trade marketing and communications—or I am a management coach, organizational development consultant, or an entrepreneur—why would I want to have a degree in organizational leadership?”
 I asked myself the same thing and found out there are many reasons why the degree is beneficial for those careers, and many more.